Stuck on what to bring to Maui? Guest contributor Kyle Kroeger can help you get unstuck. He loves Maui – here’s his guide on how to pack for Hawaii.

 Made from high-quality nylon, they have mesh paneling so you can see what’s inside the particular cube.
-The zippers are good and strong too, and you can buy them in several different colors, from neutral black to blue and fuschia.
+The zippers are good and strong too, and you can buy them in several different colors, from neutral black to coral and turquoise.

 Has this packing list for Hawaii helped you?

-Hopefully you feel more prepared for your beach vacation now.
+Now that you know what to bring to Maui, hopefully you feel more prepared for your beach vacation.